Depending on your laptop there are a few clients that can be installed.

 Notification Area

-Username - your UCINetID
+Username - your UCInetID

 Quick Start procedure for working effectively with DUO.

-The corresponding public key should have also been copied
+The corresponding public key should have also been copied to CRSP

 should be edited.
 The /mmfs1/crsp/lab must remain unchanged.